yjzhang2013/OncoSplicing/README.md

 The OncoSplicing database was initially released in 2019 for visualization of survival associated alternative splicing for cancers in the TCGA SpliceSeq project, which was presented in our previous paper (https://doi.org/10.1038/s41388-019-0910-7).
 The code under **OncoSplicing/v1/** were two pieces of code related to survival analysis and consuse clustering analysis used in the Pan-cancer analysis.

-Recently, we have updated the OncoSplicing database.
-Code under **OncoSplicing/v2/** were used in visualization of clinically relevant alternative splicing in the SpliceSeq and SplAdder project.
+The code under **OncoSplicing/v2/** were used in visualization of clinically relevant alternative splicing in the SpliceSeq and SplAdder project.

 Given the similarity of code used in these two projects, the code related to the SplAdder project were more representative, including:
 1. spladder_kmplot.R